 traditional kitchen islands

-traditional kitchen island stools
+traditional kitchen with island

-traditional white kitchen with island
+traditional kitchen with large island